A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease

 \section{Datasets}

-\subsection{ECoG Dataset}
+\subsection{ECoG dataset}

-\subsubsection{Data Acquisition from Previous Study}
+\subsubsection{Data acquisition from previous study}

-To construct the training and evaluation datasets for the ECoG-based PD prediction model, we utilized the data collected in a previous study \citep{shin2025wireless}.
+To construct the training and evaluation datasets for the ECoG-based classification model, we utilized the data collected in a previous study \citep{shin2025wireless}.
 Specifically, PD was induced in eleven healthy rats using the 6-OHDA method, and ECoG signals were recorded from seven of them.
 One subject with severe noise contamination was excluded, and the remaining six rats were used for the experiments.

 Among the six rats, ECoG recordings were obtained from three rats using a wired system for 12 days and from the other three rats using a wireless system for 7 days.
-In both recording setups, the rats were freely moving inside a 43 × 33 × 30 cm 43×33×30 cm cage.
-The sampling rates for the wired and wireless recordings were 30,000Hz and 512Hz, respectively.
+In both recording setups, the rats were freely moving inside a $43 \times 33 \times 30$~cm cage.
+The sampling rates for the wired and wireless recordings were 30,000~Hz and 512~Hz, respectively.

-\subsubsection{Dataset Labeling and Construction}
+\subsubsection{Dataset labeling and construction}

-For the same subjects, electrical stimulation was applied to the motor cortex using a graphene-based electrode, as illustrated in Figure \ref{fig:SwapAdversarialFramework} (b).
+For the same subjects, electrical stimulation was applied to the motor cortex using a graphene-based electrode, as illustrated in Fig.~\ref{fig:SwapAdversarialFramework} (b).
 A total of 15 common channels were used for both wired and wireless measurements.
 Electrical stimulation was administered once per day to all rats.
 After one week of stimulation, the rats that received stimulation showed notable improvement in motor function, as confirmed by gait and other behavioral tests, compared to the unstimulated state.
 In addition, the ECoG recordings showed a decrease in high-frequency activity and an increase in low-frequency components after electrical stimulation.
-As a result, the dataset includes both normal-state ECoG signals (\textit{i.e., }post-stimulation) and Parkinsonian-state ECoG signals (\textit{i.e.,} pre-stimulation).
+As a result, the dataset includes both normal-state ECoG signals (i.e., after electrical stimulation) and Parkinsonian-state ECoG signals (i.e., before electrical stimulation).
 The detailed procedure for ECoG data acquisition is provided in the previous study \citep{shin2025wireless}.